jurasofish/pyweb/readme.md

 })
 ```

-For installing pure Python packages from PyPI, pyodide's `micropip` package works - see the pyodide docs.
+For installing pure Python packages from PyPI, Pyodide's `micropip` package works - see the Pyodide docs.
 This is very experimental.
 Note that `micropip.install` is aynchronous so you'll have to guess when it's finished.
 (Could make this block the terminal like `pyWeb.loadPackage` - TODO).

-e.g. (copying the example from pyodide)
+e.g. (copying the example from Pyodide)

 ```python
 >>> pyWeb.loadPackage('micropip')